vegarringdal/simple-html/README.md

 Replace the code you have in `app-root.ts` with the code under and save file.
-The webpage will now update with 2 buttons on the page, and our hello world box have been replaced by a bigger box with the current count Sample shows under how we call a method on the class to update local class property and call render to update the page.
+The webpage will now update with 2 buttons on the page, and our hello world box have been replaced by a bigger box with the current count Sample show under how we call a method on the class to update local class property and call render to update the page.
 In the render function I have added a few classes to class attribute in `section, span, button`.
 This is classes from [tailwindcss](https://tailwindcss.com/) project. tailwind makes it easier and a lot more fun to